SuwanSankaja/Email-Client/README.md

 # Email-Client
-n this assignment, you will be implementing a command-line based email client.
+In this assignment, you will be implementing a command-line based email client.

 The email client has two types of recipients, official and personal.
 Some official recipients are close friends.